Large and Deep Factor Models: Parametric SDFs, Kernels, and Neural Networks

-The elegant representation of the optimal portfolio weight function $f^\bK(x)$ reveals how the LFM learns from the joint dependency structure between stock returns and their characteristics.
-For each out-of-sample observation $x$ of characteristics, it compares it with past characteristics of all stocks through the similarity measure $K(x, X_{j,t})$ and weights by stock returns to determine average similarity-weighted performance,
+\end{corollary} The representation of $f^\bK(x)$ provides a transparent interpretation of how the LFM extracts pricing information from the joint distribution of returns and characteristics.
+For any out-of-sample characteristic vector $x$, the model evaluates its similarity to past characteristics through the kernel $K(x,X_{j,t})$ and forms the similarity-weighted performance measure